Jason Lamar

-Jason James Lamar (born November 10, 1978) is an American former professional football linebacker who played one season with the Houston Texans of the National Football League (NFL).
-He played college football at the University of Toledo].
+Jason James Lamar (born November 10, 1978) is an American former professional football player who was a linebacker for one season with the Houston Texans of the National Football League (NFL).
+He played college football for the Toledo Rockets.
 He was also a member of the Hamilton Tiger-Cats, Montreal Alouettes, and Edmonton Eskimos of the Canadian Football League (CFL).

 Early life and college

 Jason James Lamar was born on November 10, 1978, in Detroit, Michigan.
 He attended Ypsilanti High School in Ypsilanti, Michigan.

-He lettered for the Toledo Rockets from 1997 to 1999.
+At University of Toledo, he lettered for the Rockets from 1997 to 1999.

 Professional career

 After spending the 2000 season with the San Francisco 49ers, Lamar signed with the Hamilton Tiger-Cats in May 2001.
 He was a CFL East Division All-Star in 2001.